-Figure 2: Comparison of theoretical (Fay (1971)) and numerical solutions for axi-symmetric spreading in calm water, for (a) different volumes spilled and (b) different oil densities.
+Figure 3: Comparison of theoretical (Fay (1971)) and numerical solutions for axi-symmetric spreading in calm water, for (a) different volumes spilled and (b) different oil densities.

-In the first problem, the water body was considered initially quiescent, with the water movement induced by the oil movement.
-The next figure shows the one-dimensional evolution of an oil slick, considering an instantaneous spill, in the case that the water is moving.
-In this case, it was considered a spatially and temporally constant current of magnitude of $0.5 \, \text{m/s}$ in the x-direction.
+In the first problem, the water body was considered initially quiescent, with the water movement induced by the oil movement and the results are showed in Figure 3.
+Figure 4shows the one-dimensional evolution of an oil slick, considering an instantaneous spill, in the case that the water is moving.
+In this case, it was considered a spatially and temporally constant current of magnitude of 0.5 m/s in the x-direction.

-Figure 3: One-dimensional evolution of an slick subjected to a constant water current of 0.5 m/s.
-Note that the scales are distorted, the maximum thickness is 30 mm and the whole domain has 250 km.
+Figure 4: One-dimensional evolution of an slick subjected to a constant water current of $0.5\,$ m/s.
+Note that the scales are distorted, the maximum thickness is 30 mm and the whole domain has $250\,$ km.